Oliwa Cathedral: Demonstration concerto

 There is a twenty-minute concerto organized daily except for the principal feasts and a few other days as specified in the concerto schedule.
-You have to be in the cathedral before the hour given as the door may be closed during the concerto.
+Visitors have to be in the cathedral before the hour given as the door may be closed during the concerto.
 Christian visitors usually say Our Father before they listen to the music.

 Choir organ

 The choir organ, placed in the south wing of the transept, was built in 1680 by Johann Georg Wulff and comprised 14 registers.

 In 1758 Johann Wilhelm Wulff conducted a thorough renovation of the organ, extending the disposition of the organ to 18 registers.
-Then in 1874, Carl Schuricht performed the organ restoration; however, no further details are recorded.

-In 1902 Berlin based company of brothers Oswald and Paul Dinse carried out further reconstruction of the organ, introducing a pneumatic tracker action and reducing the number of registers to 14 (2 manuals and a pedal).

-When, between the years 1934–1935, Joseph Goebel was restoring the great organ, he also took care of the choir organ.
+In 1874, Carl Schuricht performed the organ restoration.
+In 1902 Berlin-based company of brothers Oswald and Paul Dinse carried out further reconstruction of the organ, introducing a pneumatic tracker action and reducing the number of registers to 14 (2 manuals and a pedal).
+When, in 1934–1935, Joseph Goebel was restoring the great organ, he also took care of the choir organ.
 It received a new electric tracker action and was connected to the main console.
 In 2003, a contemporary Emanuel Kemper 17-pipe organ with a mechanical and electric tracker action was imported from Germany.
-Afterwards, an organ builder Jerzy Kukla installed it in an antique organ case, thus, replacing the previous instrument.
+Afterwards, an organ builder Jerzy Kukla installed it in an antique organ case, replacing the previous instrument.
 The choir organ is at present connected with the great organ.